jstaff1314/port/docs/projectwo.md

 ## Serpentina

 In one of my upper level courses, the class worked with Serpentina Arts, an Latinx artist collective local to Minneapolis, to create artist biographies.
-I was partnered with Marina Castillo.
+I was partnered with Marina Castillo, a local multimedia artist.
 I collaborated with two classmates to create a biography for Marina to use when applying for grants.
-This project gave me good experience conducting interviews and working closely with a client in a nonacademic setting.
+This project gave me valuable experience conducting interviews and working closely with a client in a nonacademic setting.

 [View PDF](https://drive.google.com/file/d/1okxgS5TVa4WJ3Bsa178C9E0AiZKzg1Yv/view?usp=sharing)